The Problem

 Step 1

-Good me, I’m angry at you for punishing me/giving me a consequence, for my hurting you because I was greedy. (or any other form of lazy consideration of you).
+Good me, I’m angry at you for punishing me/giving me a consequence, for my hurting you because I was greedy. (or any other form of my lazy consideration of you).

 Good me, I’ll punish you back, which means I’m going to war with you.